A type of short-term debt that converts to equity after a conversion event occurs (usually when the startup raises a new round of funding)

 Convertible Notes work for companies that fit the fast growth mold: 30%, 100% or more Annual Recurring Revenue.
 That’s what Venture Capitalists who invest in Series A rounds are seeking, and there are many companies that fall into the “Valley of Death” never to emerge.
 If that’s the case- the company goes into bankruptcy, and you are essentially forgiven.

-But if you company is growing at 5%, you will not be attractive to Venture Capitalists, and you may choose to pay back your loan, but this may cause friction with your investors, and create a burden on your ability to shift to profitability.
+But if your company is growing at 5%, you will not be attractive to Venture Capitalists, and you may choose to pay back your loan, but this may cause friction with your investors, and create a burden on your ability to shift to profitability.
 It’s a perverse disincentive for a founder who realizes that they may have a decent slow growth profitable business, but not a future rocket ship.

-Beware of ratchets which limit the investors’ dilution, while you the entrepreneur have unlimited downside.
+Beware of ratchets that limit the investors’ dilution, while you the entrepreneur have an unlimited downside.
 If you fail to raise a well-valued round in a market downturn, or because you are proceeding at a slower pace than you had planned, you may lose more control of the company than you had planned.

-When Convertible Notes first came to startup investing, many prominent VC and early stage professional angel investors resisted the structure, insisting that certain terms created misalignment for the seed and subsequent rounds of funding, and publicly insisted that they would not invest in this type of instrument.
-However the need for speed and lower cost of legal fees won out and Convertible Notes continue to be a popular financing option in many startup ecosystems.
+When Convertible Notes first came to startup investing, many prominent VC and early-stage professional angel investors resisted the structure, insisting that certain terms created misalignment for the seed and subsequent rounds of funding, and publicly insisted that they would not invest in this type of instrument.
+However, the need for speed and lower cost of legal fees won out and Convertible Notes continue to be a popular financing option in many startup ecosystems.

-Rise of the SAFE Note
+Rise of the SAFE note

 SAFE notes or “Simple agreement for future equity” were developed by the accelerator Y Combinator as an alternative to convertible notes.
 These instruments are not categorized as debt, nor are they equity.
 While the SAFE features a discount and valuation cap, there is no need to set an interest rate or fix a term.
-SAFE is popular in the Bay Area, Boston, and NYC but the spread to other cities has been prevented by traditional investment managers and lawyers who do not like the loose terms of this non-equity, non-debt instrument.
+SAFE is popular in the Bay Area, Boston, and NYC but then spread to other cities has been prevented by traditional investment managers and lawyers who do not like the loose terms of this non-equity, non-debt instrument.

-Revenue-Based Finance is one way to grow your company, and you can choose other capital types as an alternative or pair and combine at different stages of your business.
+Convertible notes are one way to grow your company, and you can choose other capital types as an alternative or pair and combine at different stages of your business.
 Consider these alternative capital sources or explore our Capital Library.